desjare/grumpyplayer/README.md

 * videodevice (OpenGL)
 * mediadecoder (ffmpeg)

+<h2>Credits</h2>

+I used and inspired myself of several projects writing the player so here are some credits.
+Sometimes I took things as his but most of the time I modified them to add some features or rewritten them partially.
+Licensing of all those projects are sometimes unclear.

-OpenGL implementation has been taken from from https://gist.github.com/rcolinray/7552384.
-It has been adapted for windows scaling and video resizing and slightly rewritten.
-The resizing GLSL bicubic algorithm shader is from http://www.java-gaming.org/index.php?topic=35123.0.
-It is not clear if the implementation is accurate.
+* Original RGB shader has been largely inspired from from from https://gist.github.com/rcolinray/7552384.
+* The resizing GLSL bicubic algorithm shader is from http://www.java-gaming.org/index.php?topic=35123.0.
+However, it is not clear if the implementation is accurate.
+* H264 YUV420P -> RGB Shader is from https://gist.github.com/roxlu/9329339.
+The shaders were not modified but I refacted slightly the their player code to integrate it to the rendering code and support windows and texture resizing.

-The png library used is lodepng.
+* The png library used is lodepng.
 It can be found here: https://lodev.org/lodepng/.
 The player uses picopng implementation to load its icon.
-The icon is from http://www.pngall.com/?p=23412 and is on Creative Commons 4.0 BY-NC License.
+* The icon is from http://www.pngall.com/?p=23412 and is on Creative Commons 4.0 BY-NC License.
 It can be found here: https://creativecommons.org/licenses/by-nc/4.0/.

 <h1>Requirements</h1>